OrbitIQ/orbit-iq/README.md

     docker-compose up
     ```

+    We probably should be running the following command, which will force docker to rebuild the images.
+So that we don't run into weird caching issues with Docker using old images even if we've made changes.
+    ```bash
+    docker-compose up --build --force-recreate
+    ```

     If you want to run the services in the background, you can use the `-d` flag:
     ```bash
     docker-compose up -d